Introduction of Ji Cai:Shepherd's Purse or Herba Capsellae.

 Ecological Environment: The plant was originated from Asia Minor and Eastern Europe, it is now common throughout the world.
 The plant now mainly distributes in temperate regions of the world, prefers warm but strong cold resistance.
 It grows in the wild, on hillsides, fields, and roadside, but also artificial cultivation.

-Characters of herbs: Taproots are cylindrical or conical, some branched, 4~10 cm long; Surface-like white or light brown, with many bearded lateral roots.
-The stem is slender, yellow-green, easily broken.
-Root leaves are pinnately divided, much curled, lanceolate after flattening, tip lobes are larger, margin coarsely dentate; The surface is grayish-green or yellow, some brown, paper, fragile; Stem leaves are oblong or linear-shaped, base auriculate clasping stem.
-The fruit is obliquely triangular, flat, apex slightly concave, with residual short flowers.
-Seeds are small obovate, grow on false septa, arranged in 2 rows.
-Rub it and it smells fragrant and light flavor.
+Characters of herbs: The main root is cylindrical or conical, some of which are branched, 4~10 cm long; The surface is whitish or light brown, with many whisker-like lateral roots.
+The stem is slender, yellow-green, and easily broken.
+The leaves from the root are pinnately divided, curled, lanceolate after flattening, with large apical lobes and coarse teeth at the edges; The surface is grayish-green or withered-yellow, some are chocolate-brown, papery, and fragile; The leaves grow on the stem are oblong or lanceolate, and the base is auriculate.
+The fruit is an inverted triangle, flat, slightly concave at the top, with a short remaining stylus.
+Seeds are tiny obovate, inserted on the false septum(pseudoseptum), and arranged in 2 rows.
+The herb has a faint scent and a mild taste.

 Pharmacological actions: ①.shorten the bleeding time; ②.induce a transient hypotensive effect in experimental animals; ③.exciting effect on the animal uterus and can strengthen uterine contraction; ④.anti-inflammatory; ⑤.anti-ulcer; ⑥.diuretic; ⑦.coronary artery dilation; ⑧.antipyretic effects.